Teaching and Mentorship

 Headwaters Science Institute Lunch with a Scientist (2020) Delving into Ecology and Evolution, Good Shepherd Academy (2018) Research presentation, James Martin High School National Honor Society (2017)

-Current and Past Mentees
+Past Mentees

 • Christina Maguire